Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

 Methodology Overview
 ---------------------

 Model-based Design of Experiments (MBDoE) is a technique to maximize the information gain of experiments by directly using science-based models with physically meaningful parameters.
 It is one key component in the model calibration and uncertainty quantification workflow shown below:

 .. figure:: flowchart.png
    :scale: 25 %
    :alt: map to buried treasure

    The exploratory analysis, parameter estimation, uncertainty analysis, and MBDoE are combined into an iterative framework to select, refine, and calibrate science-based mathematical models with quantified uncertainty.
-The goal of this workflow is to achieve a confident parameter estimation.
+Currently, Pyomo.DOE focused on increasing parameter precision.

 Pyomo.DOE provides the exploratory anlaysis and MBDoE capabilities to the Pyomo ecosystem.
 The user provides one Pyomo model, a set of parameter nominal values, the allowable design spaces for design variables, and the assumed observation error model.